Assumptions Of The Kinetic Molecular Theory Of Gases

 2. The volume of individual gas particles is negligible compared to the volume of the container.

 Think about filling a basketball court with ping pong balls.
 While the ping pong balls occupy some space, the vast majority of the court is empty.
-Similarly, gas particles are incredibly small compared to the space they occupy.
-This means that the volume occupied by the gas is mostly empty space.
+Consider this: similarly, gas particles are incredibly small compared to the space they occupy.
+Consider this: this means that the volume occupied by the gas is mostly empty space.
 This assumption is particularly valid at low pressures and high temperatures, where the particles are farther apart and their individual volumes become less significant.
 This assumption simplifies calculations because it allows us to treat gas particles as point masses with negligible volume.

 3. Intermolecular forces (attraction or repulsion) between gas particles are negligible.

 Imagine a group of people scattered across a large field, each person moving independently and largely ignoring the others.
+So naturally, this assumption is most accurate for ideal gases at low pressures and high temperatures, where the particles are far apart and their interactions are minimized.
+Which means this means that they don't attract or repel each other significantly, except during collisions.
 Similarly, gas particles are assumed to have minimal interactions with each other.
-This means that they don't attract or repel each other significantly, except during collisions.
-This assumption is most accurate for ideal gases at low pressures and high temperatures, where the particles are far apart and their interactions are minimized.
-However, in real gases, intermolecular forces can become significant at high pressures and low temperatures, leading to deviations from ideal behavior.
+That said, in real gases, intermolecular forces can become significant at high pressures and low temperatures, leading to deviations from ideal behavior.

 4. Collisions between gas particles and with the walls of the container are perfectly elastic.